MEMPHIS, Tenn. — In February 2022, ice covered the Mid-South from a massive ice storm. Many trees fell from the weight of the ice.

-Denton-Brown started reporting it to the city.
-He showed the record of his 311 request on March 20.
-After that, he and other neighbors made more requests.
+Denton-Brown started reporting it to the city; he showed his 311 request for a sidewalk inspection on March 20.
+He and other neighbors continued to make more requests.
 In fact, Memphis 311 showed nine sidewalk inspection requests at 64 North Cooper between March and October of 2022.

 “Each time the city said the owner would be notified to fix it,” Denton-Brown said of his 311 tickets.

 But in December, ten months after the tree fell, nothing had changed.
-That’s when we met Ariel West at the location.
+We found Ariel West walking near the location.

-“I saw it and I was like ‘oh gosh can I even make it over this thing,'” she said.
+“I saw it and I was like, ‘Oh gosh can I even make it over this thing,'” she said of the uneven sidewalk.

 In Memphis, like most cities, sidewalks are the responsibility of property owners.
 The WREG Problem Solvers have already reported on the inequities in the system and the city’s process for giving out sidewalk citations.